sp9324/Caretaker/README.md

 Since distance to the screen is subtle and we need eye landmarks (iris centers), MediaPipe is better — faster and more battery-friendly for this feature.

-no calibration for easy use of app.
+no user side calibration for easy use of app.
 MEDIAPIPE IRIS
-Uses MediaPipe FaceMesh for iris landmarks (468 and 473).
-Iris diameter (D) = 11.7 mm (standard from MediaPipe research).
-Focal length (f) = assume ~900 pixels (reasonable for typical 720p/1080p laptop webcams).
-Bad condition = distance < 60 cm.
-Notification trigger = if 4 out of last 5 checks are bad AND bad streak lasts ≥ 30 seconds.
-Includes pause/resume and snooze for 10 minutes like in your posture code.

-uses cos(theta)*shortest distance, where theta is vertical offset angle (camera to forehead). -> geometrical correction
+Camera Model:

+Assumes average interpupillary distance (6.3 cm).

+Uses fixed focal length (1000 px) — can be calibrated for accuracy.

+Alert logic:

+Runs checks every 3 seconds (CHECK_INTERVAL_SECONDS).

+Maintains a sliding window of recent checks (deque with BAD_LOG_MAXLEN).

+Shows warning if:

+Distance < 35 cm (DISTANCE_THRESHOLD_CM).

+Condition persists for ≥ 30 seconds.

+At least 4 recent measurements are “too close.”

-yaw, nose left or right about an axis running up and down; pitch, nose up or down about an axis running from wing to wing
+UI Threading: Uses QTimer to schedule distance checks without blocking PyQt’s event loop. yaw, nose left or right about an axis running up and down; pitch, nose up or down about an axis running from wing to wing

 **FUTURE TASKS**